pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 sequence of event objects, and these event objects will be used to evolve the state of the aggregate object.
 Let's look at how this can be done.

-We can convert the ``Dog`` class into an event-sourced aggregate, by using the ``Aggregate`` class as its super class, and by using the ``@event`` decorator to decorate methods that change the state of the aggregate.
-Then, aggregate event objects will be generated when decorated methods are called, and the decorated method bodies will used to evolve the state of the aggregate.
+We can convert the ``Dog`` class into an event-sourced aggregate, by inheriting from the library's ``Aggregate`` class, and by decorating methods that change the state of the aggregate with the library's ``@event`` decorator.
+Aggregate event objects will then be generated when decorated methods are called, and the decorated method bodies will be used to evolve the state of the aggregate.
 The changes are highlighted below.

 .. code-block:: python